mjdominus/util/README.md

 dictionary file.
 With `-n` it selects more than one line.
 The outputs are selected equiprobably, and the input is not stored in memory.

+`reso` prints a list of the available monitor resolutions, _grouped by aspect ratio_, so that you can select a resolution that has the same aspect ratio as the current one.

 `rmdups` removes duplicate files from one or more directories.
 Currently, it only removes with names of the form `foo (1).bar`, and only if there is an identical file named `foo.bar` in one of the